Below are the answers to some frequently asked questions:

 If they still refuse, ask what the complaint procedure is and whether you can have the reasons for refusing the shared care agreement in writing.

 If you feel you need to, there is guidance on making a complaint here.
+You can also receive help from advocacy organisations to help with this.

 Do you have any resources to help?